-- 1 The minimum lot size shall be five acres - 2.
+- 1. The minimum lot size shall be five acres. - 2.
 The lot shall be located so that at least one side abuts an arterial street and all access shall be from such arterial street. - 3.
 The main and accessory buildings and any storage facilities shall not be located nearer than 300 feet to any adjacent residential district or use. - 4.
-Proper containment facilities shall be constructed to ensure that accidental spills or ruptures will not cause the contamination of any groundwater source.
+Proper containment facilities shall be constructed to ensure that accidental spills or ruptures will not cause the contamination of any groundwater source. - D. Reserved.
+(Deleted February 14, 2022) - E. Commercial Greenhouses and Nurseries, including those operated primarily as wholesaling operations and limited retail sales. - 1.
+Minimum lot area shall be one acre. - 2.
+Minimum lot width shall be 200 feet.

-D. Commercial Kennels.